 - 31 ounce chili beans , 2 (15.5-ounce) cans, I use S&W

 - 7 ounce can diced green chiles, or 1/2 can (4-ounce) diced jalapenos

 - 1 teaspoon crushed red pepper, to taste

-- In a large (4 quart) saucepan over medium-high heat, cook beef.
-Break beef up with a wooden spoon.
+- In a large (4 quart) saucepan over medium-high heat, add ground beef and salt.
+Break the beef up with a wooden spoon or spatula.
 Cook until cooked through, stirring occasionally.
 Add tomatoes, beans, jalapenos and crushed red pepper flakes (to taste – use less for mild, more for hot).
 Stir.
 Simmer 5 minutes.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe’s nutritional value will vary depending on the ingredients used, measuring methods, and portion sizes.

 Originally published February 2015, updated and republished January 2023